 “The Governing Board expresses its unified support for the Office of Inspector General and disapproves of attempts to prevent the Office of Inspector General from independently fulfilling its mission in service of the public,” the letter says.

-“Let me be clear on one thing: these are areas of concern — that doesn’t mean the administration is right,” he said.
-“Doesn’t mean the (inspector general) is right.”
+“Let me be clear on one thing: These are areas of concern,” he said.
+“That doesn’t mean the administration is right.
+Doesn’t mean the (inspector general) is right.”

-Those concerns include showing up to employees’ home or other non-work locations for interviews, prohibiting employees from having legal counsel present, seizing government-issued phones and computers and lack of clarity around when investigations are launched.
+Those concerns include showing up to employees’ home or other non-work locations for interviews, prohibiting employees from having legal counsel present, seizing government-issued phones and computers and a lack of clarity around when investigations are launched.

 But board members also raised red flags over the individuals appointed through legislation to the task force reviewing the inspector general’s duties.

 “These are great folks — legally minded, great folks,” Hines said.
-“But I ask: where is the inspector general?
+“But I ask: Where is the inspector general?
 Or someone who has worked inside the inspector general’s office?”

 Atlanta’s inspector general’s office was created in 2020, in the wake of a yearslong federal Department of Justice corruption investigation at City Hall, and independently investigates within Atlanta’s government.